 We are using social networking channels to achieve specific marketing goals for business purposes.
 We are not playing a game whereby whoever achieves the highest count of Twitter followers, LinkedIn connections or Facebook friends and fans wins the prize.
 Especially if investing time and effort to achieve high ‘counts’ keeps me from learning about something I am sincerely interested in or distracts me from creating valuable content for my Inbound Marketing agency.
 If you want me to follow, like or subscribe, your channel needs to contain timely relevant content I’m interested in!

 Before you start populating your new channel with relevant valuable content, please set up your profile completely!
 Include a picture(s) or logo, populate the description area of your profile with information about your business or yourself and add a link to your business website so I can find out more.
 A completed profile full of information demonstrates you are interested in your success enough to perform the most basic business setup tasks PRIOR to inviting me to your new social media channel.
 After all, you wouldn’t invite me into your brick and mortar storefront until you’ve painted the walls, stocked the shelves with merchandise and hung signage.
 You wouldn’t make a business appointment until you’ve dressed, brushed your teeth, combed your hair and made yourself presentable to make a good first impression.
 Social media marketing requires a similar positive first impression.
 An incomplete or sloppy appearance tends to make a poor first impression.
-Your profile is the first step toward making a good first impression with social media marketing!
+Your profile is the first step toward making a good first impression with social network marketing!
 Your social media profile is similar to the appearance of a storefront or your business persona and the opportunity to make an endearing first impression.
 If you invite me to stop by to see your social profile, you should have at least taken the time to complete the basics to show me you care about your business enough to have done so.

 An example of my Facebook business page with profile areas completed.
 Use the aqua numbers to understand the sections to complete in your Facebook social media profile: